-The Tampa Riverwalk along the Hillsborough River and Garrison Channel is home to fun festivals throughout the year, waterfront dining options, museums, and a plethora of activities on the water.
+The Tampa Riverwalk along the Hillsborough River and Garrison Channel is one of the best things to do in Tampa and home to fun festivals throughout the year, waterfront dining options, museums, and a plethora of activities on the water.

 There is something for everyone, whether you want to explore at your leisure or do something a bit more active.
 I’m excited to collaborate with VISIT Florida to bring you my top 10 favorite things to do on the Tampa Riverwalk.